 \section{Simulation Results}

-In this section, we performed simulations in a typical four-lane road intersection scenario as shown in Fig. \ref{fig::intersection}, to demonstrate the performance of our proposed method. we compare it with the existing solutions in Section \ref{sec:Benchmark}.
+In this section, we performed simulations in a typical four-lane road intersection scenario as shown in Fig. \ref{fig::intersection}, to demonstrate the performance of our proposed method.
+We compare it with the existing solutions in Section \ref{sec:Benchmark}.
 We consider only the space-time resources within the intersection Conflict Area.
 The reference trajectory of the vehicle is given by Section \ref{sec::RTG} and \ref{sec::TBA}.

-\subsection{High-level planner}
+\subsection{high-level planner}

+The simulation parameters are listed in Table. \ref{tab::parameters}.
 Fig. \ref{fig::referencepath} shows the reference trajectory provided by the Reference Trajectory Generator, which avoids the flaw of line \& circle curve paths and improves smoothness and feasibility.
 Theoretically, the Reference Trajectory Generator is scalable in multi-lane road intersections.